-In addition to the basic expectations of the JCFS School, the Yeshiva establishes additional standards that are consistent with its mission, for the sake of nurturing a particular culture that supports partnership with or reintegration into mainstream Jewish day schools/ yeshivot and that nurtures connections with Jewish life and community, as stated above.
+Knapp Yeshiva establishes standards that are consistent with its mission, for the sake of nurturing a particular culture that supports partnership with or reintegration into mainstream Jewish day schools/ yeshivot and that nurtures connections with Jewish life and community, as stated above.

-The following paragraphs elaborate on several of the Values of the Yeshiva articulated above.
+The following paragraphs elaborate on several of the Values of Knapp Yeshiva articulated above.